-It was a serious case of the attack of the green slime on my deck brick patio.
-As I skidded across the deck my first thought was “Why am I sliding across the deck and this is war!”
-And hence the search for an eco friendly safe deck cleaner commenced.
+It was a serious case of the attack of the green slime on the brick patio; the patient was in critical condition!
+I skidded across the deck my first thought was “Why am I sliding across the patio and this is war!”
+And hence the search for a brick patio cleaner and deck cleaner commenced.

 I know there are many toxic cleaners I could use, but I wanted a safe non toxic cleaning product for the family, pets and environment.
-After much research and comparison of customer reviews and DIY experiences, I was convinced to try removing my green slime with Thompsons Oxy Foaming Action cleaner.
+After much research and comparison of customer reviews and DIY experiences, I was convinced that my patio patient could be helped by using Thompsons Oxy Foaming Action cleaner.

 What Are The Ingredients Of Thompsons Oxy Foaming Action And What Does It Mean?